 Winston is a proponent of evidence-based health policy, and his main research interests centre round the evaluation of health systems and health policy in relation to the provision of critical care services.

-Andrew is a full-time intensive care clinician and researcher at The Alfred ICU, Melbourne, Victoria.
+Prof Andrew Udy is a full-time intensive care clinician and researcher at The Alfred ICU, Melbourne, Victoria.
 He completed his undergraduate medical education at the University of Auckland, followed by ICU training in New Zealand, the United Kingdom, and Australia.
 After award of Fellowship, Andrew worked as a consultant for many years in Queensland, while also completing a PhD in antibiotic pharmacokinetics (University of Queensland).
 His major academic interests include optimised drug prescribing in the critically ill, haemodynamic management in severe sepsis, acute kidney injury and renal replacement therapy, management of subarachnoid haemorrhage, and critical care nutrition.
 Andrew is also a keen educator; instructing on BASIC, ALS, ECMO and EMST courses, and is Deputy Chair of the Victorian Regional Committee (VRC), College of Intensive Care Medicine.
+Andrew is Co-Deputy Director of the Australian and New Zealand Intensive Care Research Centre, Monash University.

 A/Prof Jeremy Cohen qualified from Charing Cross and Westminster Medical School in 1990, where he also obtained a BSc in Biochemistry.
 He undertook a post graduate career in clinical medicine and anaesthesia before moving to Australia to pursue a career in Intensive Care Medicine.
 He is currently a Senior Staff Specialist at the Royal Brisbane and Women’s Hospital in Queensland and an Associate Professor in the University of Queensland.